Code Compliance Manager

 - Delivers work products and services to customers within assigned full-time work schedule.
 In order to complete assigned work there may be occasional hours outside of the normal work schedule.

-- Performs other similar duties as assigned by the Manager.
+- Performs other similar duties as assigned.

 - May serve as an Emergency Worker.